This Apprenticeship supports the development of individuals who have a key support role within any business or organisation.

 • Employment Rights and Responsibilities

-An employee/apprentice must be over 16 years of age with no prior level 4 qualifications or above working a minimum of 30 contracted hours per week in an appropriate occupational role
+An employee/apprentice must be over 16 years of age with no prior level 4 qualifications or above and be working a minimum of 30 contracted hours per week in an appropriate occupational role

 How will I be assessed?